project-transparent/lucent/README.md

 *See also: [Eureka](https://github.com/project-transparent/eureka)*

 ### Requirements
-Lucent requires JDK 8 and is incompatible with later versions of Java, as later versions no longer have the required `tools.jar` dependency from the JDK.
+Lucent is designed to use JDK 8 but supports later versions, such versions may be unstable with this project at the moment.

 ## Primary Classes